 Since 1984 my field of interest has been mobile communications at large.
-I have worked on radio propagation for cellular radio and in microcells, radio coverage of tunnels and of mountainous terrain, and capacity enhancement for cellular radio by "Smart Antenna" technology.
+I have worked on radio propagation for cellular radio and in microcells, radio coverage of tunnels and of mountainous terrain, and capacity enhancement for cellular radio by “Smart Antenna” technology.
 Our spatial channel models are based on high-resolution measurement of directions of arrival and departure of multipath components.
-We invented this "double directional" concept, which forms the basis of a detailed description of MIMO (multiple input multiple output) channels.
-MIMO techniques are poised to overcome the long-standing bottleneck that the radio channel has presented to high data rate transmission.
+We invented this “double directional” concept, which forms the basis of a detailed description of MIMO (multiple input multiple output) channels.
+Now, MIMO techniques are used to overcome the long-standing bottleneck that the radio channel has presented to high data rate transmission.
 We found a convenient way to characterize the correlation between transmitter and receiver over the MIMO link (“Weichselberger model”) and became acknowledged leaders in MIMO propagation channel modeling.
 To distinguish stationary processes in electromagnetic wave propagation phenomena from nonstationary ones, one of my students (Markus Herdin) developed the correlation matrix distance CMD, which found its way in other fields of science.

-My group developed, designed, and built novel internal antennas and receivers for cordless telephony, including extensive design software.
+My group developed, designed, and built novel internal antennas and receivers for wireless telephony, including extensive design software.
 A highlight was a single-chip transceiver for cordless telephones, based on direct up- and down-conversion.
-We also quantified the bit-error-ratio in mildly dispersive mobile radio channnels.

 R&D projects with AKG, Alcatel Germany, AMS, BMW, eplus, Kapsch, Nokia, NTTDoCoMo, Siemens München, Siemens Wien, and UNIDO produced tangible results.
 At the end of my career, collaborative research with Elektrobit, Finland, on MIMO Channel Models for 3G Broadband Wireless Access and Beyond was performed.
 Starting 1988 and continuing up to my retirement, a research cooperation with Telekom Austria and mobilkom austria has been instrumental to finance forward-looking research.

 Past fields of work: microwave properties of semiconductors, millimeter wave modulation of lasers, high resolution laser spectroscopy and laser communications in space.